Angular Momentum about the Contact Point for Control of Bipedal Locomotion: Validation in a LIP-based Controller: Modifications for Practical Implementation

 \subsection{IMU and EKF}

-In a real robot, an IMU and an EKF are needed to estimate the linear and angular velocities at a fixed point on the robot.
+In a real robot, an IMU and an EKF are needed to estimate the linear position and rotation matrix at a fixed point on the robot, along with their derivatives.
 Cassie uses a VectorNav IMU.
 We used the Contact-aided Invariant EKF developed in \cite{hartley2020contact,invariant-ekf} to estimate the torso velocity.
 With these signals in hand, we could estimate angular momentum about the contact point.